MARY LOUISE KELLY, Host:

 JON HAMILTON: People who study tornadoes tend to have a detailed plan for surviving one.
 Harold Brooks is a researcher at the National Severe Storms Laboratory in Norman, Oklahoma.

-Mr. HAROLD BROOKS (Research Meteorologist, National Severe Storms Laboratory): The walk-in closet on our master bedroom suite is six inches of reinforced concrete with a steel door on it and a six inch cap on top of the closet.
+HAROLD BROOKS: The walk-in closet on our master bedroom suite is six inches of reinforced concrete with a steel door on it and a six inch cap on top of the closet.
 And we can get in there with children, pets, valuables and things like that.

 HAMILTON: Brooks says people who don't have a shelter can still do a lot to protect themselves.

 BROOKS: Get low, put walls between you and a small room, if possible, a closet, an interior bathroom, a small hallway.
 Once you get in there, something like a bicycle helmet or a football helmet on your head, and that can help dramatically improve your chances of surviving without significant injury.

 HAMILTON: Brooks says that's a myth, and open windows can cause another problem.

 BROOKS: Because once the wind gets inside of your house, it essentially can start to lift the roof up off the house.